tomcl/issie/README.md

-# Issie - an Interactive Schematic Simulator with Integrated Editor
+# Issie - an Integrated Schematic Simulator with Interactive Editor

-Issie (Interactive Simulator with Schematic Integrated Editor) is an application for digital circuit design and simulation.
-It is targeted to students and hobbyists that want to get a grasp of Digital Electronics concepts in a simple and fun way.
-ISSIE is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.
+Issie (Integrated Schematic Simulator with Interactive Editor) is an application for digital circuit design and simulation.
+It is targeted at students and hobbyists that want to get a grasp of Digital Electronics concepts in a simple and fun way.
+Issie is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.

 The application is was initially developed by Marco Selvatici, as a Final Year Project.